ajaxpraps/VITSLIS/README.md

 cd server-health-monitoring
 ```

-2. Create a `.env` file in the root directory and add the environment variables as shown in the `.env.example` file.
+2. Create a `.env` file in the root directory and add the environment variables as shown in the `.env.example` file

 3. Build the Docker images and start the containers: